mengfei-ren/mengfei-ren.github.io/content/opening/_index.md

 type: landing
 ---

-**UPDATES:** Currently no openings of PhD GRA position for Spring25.
+**UPDATES: Currently one GTA position for Fall 2025.**

 We are always looking for new group members with passion, talent, and grit!

-You will have the chance to work on the grand challenges of software engineering, testing of IoT wireless protocols, compilers, ad-hoc ecosystems, and AI-based software and security problems in software applications.
+You will have the chance to work on the grand challenges of software engineering, testing of IoT wireless protocols, compilers, ad-hoc ecosystems and security problems in software applications.
 You will be involved in determining the important and interesting questions, creating and improving instrumental setups, performing measurements, and making discoveries.

 ## Research Interests
 - :eyes: Software testing advancements: fuzzing, data flow analysis, combinatorial testing, symbolic execution, ...
 - :globe_with_meridians: Security innovations in IoT wireless protocols, e.g., Zigbee, Z-Wave, MQTT, ...
 - :thought_balloon: Advanced testing and security analysis in modern compilers
-- :bulb: Advanced testing and security analysis in AI models and AI-based software applications

 ## Applications for PhD positions